apache/arrow/python/doc/source/extending.rst

 This will not include other parts of the Arrow API, which you will need to include yourself (for example ``arrow/api.h``).

+When building C extensions that use the Arrow C++ libraries, you must add appropriate linker flags.
+We have provided functions ``pyarrow.get_libraries`` and ``pyarrow.get_library_dirs`` which return a list of library names and likely library install locations (if you installed pyarrow with pip or conda).
+These must be included when declaring your C extensions with distutils (see below).

 Initializing the API
 ~~~~~~~~~~~~~~~~~~~~